jhellingman/tei2html/Wiki/AuxiliaryTools.md

 ## `aposquote.pl` ##

 Perl script to replace ASCII single quotes with curly quotes or apostrophes.
 Will not handle all cases, and will need manual verification and corrections.
+(Use `tei2html.pl` with the `-v` option to find such cases.)

 ## `pgpp.pl` ##